Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs

 As a first step of our analysis, we describe a recursive decomposition scheme that allows us to study DOAGs using tools from enumerative combinatorics.
 This allows us to obtain a recurrence formula for counting them, as well as a polynomial-time uniform random sampler, based on the recursive method from~\cite{NW1978}, giving full control over their number of vertices and edges.
 Our decomposition is based on a ``vertex-by-vertex'' approach, that is we remove one vertex at a time and we are able to describe exactly what amount of information is necessary to reconstruct the graph.
-This differs from the approach of Robinson to study DAGs, where here removes all the sources of a DAG at once instead.
-Although this is a minor difference, our approach allows us to easily account for the number of edges of the graph, which is why our random sampler is able to target DOAGs with a specific number of vertices.
+This differs from the approach of Robinson to study DAGs, where all the sources of a DAG are removed at once instead.
+Although this is a minor difference, our approach allows us to easily account for the number of edges of the graph, which is why our random sampler is able to target DOAGs with a specific number of edges.
 In terms of application, this means that we are able to efficiently sample DOAGs of low density.
 A second by-product of our approach is that it makes straightforward to bound the out-degree of each vertex, thus allowing to sample DOAGs of low degree as well.